-Each dot in the chart below was a member of the Senate in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lott is shown as a purple triangle. (analysis methodology)
+Lott is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2116 (109th): Supreme Court Grounds Transfer Act of 2005